African Americans in Maryland: Early history

 In the 1630s, the colonial settlement of St. Mary's City was founded.
 Soon, the first African slaves were imported into the Province of Maryland by 1642 to develop the economy in a similar way to Virginia, with tobacco being the commodity crop, which was labor-intensive.
 In 1755, about 40% of Maryland's population was African Americans and most of them enslaved.
 The populations were concentrated in the Tidewater counties around Chesapeake Bay where tobacco was grown.

 Changes in the main commodity crops to others less labor-intensive alternatives after the American Revolutionary War led numerous slaveholders to free their slaves before or at the time of their death.
 As a result, the percentage of black people that were free grew from less than 1% to 10% in the Upper South.
 By the time of the American Civil War a bit more than 49% of African Americans in Maryland were free.
-The boys, denied education, were torn from their parents and sold South, to their lives as farm animals in the growing new territories of Missouri, Arkansas, and Texas.
+The boys, denied education, were torn from their parents and sold South, to the growing new territories of Missouri, Arkansas, and Texas.
 Marylanders and Virginians viewed themselves as breeders, centers of slave production, for export to other states.

 Beginning in 1816, a new way to deal with the growing numbers of freed slaves began in Maryland with the Maryland State Colonization Society.
 Its purpose was to form a colony of freed slaves back into Africa by forming Republic of Maryland in what is today, Liberia.
 This experiment had limited success as part of the abolitionist movement.
 However, the rapid expansion of the cotton industry in the Deep South after the invention of the cotton gin greatly increased demand for slave labor, and the Southern states continued as slave societies.
 Maryland was one of the key states in the Underground Railroad with cities such as Baltimore and Cambridge focal points for transported the fugitives further north.
 Slavery in Maryland officially ended with the writing of the new Maryland Constitution of 1864; however, emancipation did not mean equality as the franchise was restricted to "white" males.
 Notably, the Maryland legislature refused to ratify both the 14th Amendment, which conferred citizenship rights on former slaves, and the 15th Amendment, which gave the vote to African Americans.